 The most important thing to do if diagnosed with placenta previa is to take it easy.

 If being idle is not your cup of tea, you may want to think again.
 When your precious bundle of joy arrives, idle time will be a thing of the past.

-For the stay-at-home moms, especially those with toddlers or older children, you might want to look into arrangements for an extra hand.
+For moms with toddlers or small children, you might want to look into arrangements for an extra hand.
 You could consider temporarily staying with your parents or hiring a helper.

 It is crucial that you do not exert or strain yourself in any way.
 And that includes not carrying your older children.